Peanut Butter Banana Ice Cream

 I enjoy my walks because it gets me away from the computer and outside into the fresh air to clear my mind.

-Sometimes if it’s really warm outside, I’ll eat a little bit of ice cream when I get home.
+Sometimes if it’s really warm outside, I’ll eat peanut butter ice cream when I get home.
 However, I can’t do that every night (as much as I want to).
 Unless that ice cream also happens to be healthy.

 Did you know that blending frozen bananas in a food processor makes banana ice cream?
 You don’t even need an ice cream maker!